English is a core subject that is taught every day in order to develop children’s language skills and build upon their

 At Winsor, we have high expectations for children’s writing.

-At Winsor our aim is to develop successful, confident writers.
+aim is to develop successful, confident writers.
 Our writing curriculum is designed to develop strong communication skills that are vital for success in everyday life.
 Each year group follows a carefully planned curriculum that exposes pupils to a variety of genres through the use of high-quality texts and other stimuli.
 The writing opportunities are relevant and are carefully planned to inspire all children to produce their best work.
 We intend for children to gain a strong command of the written and spoken word along with an understanding of the difference between colloquial and formal speech and grammatical structures.
 There is an emphasis on the process of writing: plan/ gather information, draft, review and improve.
 Through a strong focus on vocabulary and a variety of writing genres, we aim to produce confident writers with the technical skills that they need to succeed in further education and/or future employment.
 In addition, a number of pieces are published throughout the year and children are encouraged to think about the audience and purpose of each work they create.

 Presentation is also important at Winsor.
 Children are taught using the Nelson Handwriting Scheme starting from Reception.
 Neat, legible work is encouraged at all times in all subject areas as a way to ensure that all work is done to the highest possible standard.